AnnisaFadila069/gamified-coding-app-analysis/README.md

 - Perform sentiment analysis using TextBlob and VADER
 - Identify key topics discussed in reviews via topic modeling (LDA)
 - Benchmark apps based on features and user feedback
-- Cluster apps by similarity to provide educational recommendations

 ## 🔍 Target Applications